-From a board’s prospective, the first question asked should be what obligation does the board have to get involved?
-In other words, should the board expend HOA resources on “private” litigation?
-Sometimes homeowner association boards get pulled into disagreements between homeowners when one homeowner claims another homeowner violated a Covenant, Conditions and Restrictions (“CC&R”).
+From a board’s perspective, the first question asked should be what obligation does the board have to get involved?
+In other words, should the board expand HOA resources on “private” litigation?
+Sometimes homeowners association boards get pulled into disagreements between homeowners when one homeowner claims another homeowner violated a covenant, conditions and restrictions (CC&R).
 It is hard to justify the attorney fees and board time, especially when the disagreement does not affect the community as a whole.
 What to do?

-There are four routes a board or individual can go depending on (1) the nature of the neighbor dispute, (2) how prone to litigation the parties are and (3) to what degree the issue affects the homeowner or condominium association at large.
-A lawyer will help with this decision making process.
-Regardless of what route is taken, it is important for the board to behave in an unbiased manner, investigate, listen and document both sides of the issue before making a decision.
+There are four routes a board or individual can go depending on (1) the nature of the neighbor dispute, (2) how prone to litigation the parties are and (3) to what degree the issue affects the homeowners or condominium association at large.
+A lawyer will help with this decision-making process.
+Regardless of what route is taken, it is important for the board to behave in an unbiased manner, investigate, listen and document both sides of the issue before making a decision..

 1. Mediation.
-The California Civil Code gives direction to homeowner associations, condominium boards or an aggrieved party seeking a solution other than litigation.
-The civil code directs boards to provide a, “fair, reasonable, and expeditious procedure for resolving a dispute within the scope of this article.”
+The California Civil Code gives direction to homeowners associations, condominium boards or an aggrieved party to seek a solution other than litigation.
+The civil code directs boards to provide a “fair, reasonable, and expeditious procedure for resolving a dispute within the scope of this article.”
 ARTICLE 5.
-Dispute Resolution Procedure 1363.810. – 1363.850, re-codified as ARTICLE 2.
-Internal Dispute Resolution 5900. – 5920, effective January 1, 2014.
+Dispute Resolution Procedure 1363.810 – 1363.850, recodified as ARTICLE 2.
+Internal Dispute Resolution 5900 – 5920, effective Jan.
+1, 2014.
 This code section gives very specific direction on what to do and how to do it but there is a catch.
 This form of mediation is voluntary and the disputing parties must avail themselves to it.
 Sometimes things have gone so far that no one wants to participate, and this is a problem.
-A board can encourage mediation, but cannot force it.
+A board can encourage mediation, but cannot force it..

-2. ADR – Alternative Dispute Resolution.
-Before litigation and a lawsuit are pursued, California law in a round about way “requires” the parties to participate in an Alternative Dispute Resolution program (“ADR” for short).
+2. ADR — Alternative dispute resolution.
+California law “requires” the parties to participate in an alternative dispute resolution program (ADR for short).
 Neighbors and boards pulled into a dispute are encouraged to view our page on ADR.
 The voluntary “mediation” program mentioned above is not a substitute for the alternative dispute resolution program that is a prerequisite to pursuing litigation in court.
 ARTICLE 2.
-Alternative Dispute Resolution – 1369.510. – 1369.590, which will be re-codified effective January 1, 2014 as ARTICLE 3.
-Alternative Dispute Resolution Prerequisite to Civil Action 5925. – 5965.
+Alternative Dispute Resolution – 1369.510 – 1369.590, which will be recodified effective Jan.
+1, 2014, as ARTICLE 3.
+Alternative Dispute Resolution Prerequisite to Civil Action 5925 – 5965.

-3. Do Nothing.
+3. Do nothing.
 In some circumstances after listening to both parties, thoroughly investigating the complaints and considering the issues, a board can decide to do nothing about it and let the neighbors sort it out on their own.
-The California Courts have created a legal term of art called “judicial deference”, which basically states that judges will respect and have a tendency to support board decisions that are based on complete investigations and proper consideration.
+The California courts have created a legal term of art called “judicial deference,” which basically states that judges will respect and have a tendency to support board decisions that are based on complete investigations and proper consideration.
 Lamden v.
 La Jolla Shores Clubdominium Homeowners Assn., 21 Cal.
 4th 249 (Cal.
 1999).
-If you are a homeowner association or condominium association considering this solution, it is best to consult a lawyer as this “judicial deference” has exceptions and subtle elements that are easily overlooked.
+If you are a homeowners association or condominium association considering this solution, it is best to consult a lawyer as this “judicial deference” has exceptions and subtle elements that are easily overlooked.

-4. Civil Litigation.
+5. Civil litigation.
 At some point, even after ADR, parties feel that their issues have not been properly heard or weighed.
-In such a situation, there is no other solution but to go to court with an experience trial lawyer.
+In such a situation, there is no other solution but to go to court with an experienced trial lawyer.

-We know how to litigate these cases.
-We have a reputation for no nonsense and get results.
-Call us.
+Gregory M. Garrison, APC, knows how to litigate these cases.
+We have a reputation for no-nonsense legal advice and representation.
+Above all, we get results.
+Call 619-798-9501 or complete our online form.
 Consultations are free.
-Choosing the wrong lawyer is not.
+Choosing the wrong lawyer isn’t.